 VM based virtualization largely follows traditional OS design.
 In particular, the TCP/IP network stack is encapsulated inside the VM as part of the guest OS as shown in Figure 1(a).
-Applications own the network stack, which is separated from the network infrastructure that operators own; they interface using the virtual NIC abstraction.
+Applications interface with the network stack, which is transparent for operators, using the virtual NIC abstraction.
 This architecture preserves the familiar hardware and OS abstractions so a vast array of workloads can be easily moved into the cloud.
-It also provides high flexibility to applications to customize the entire network stack.
+It also provides high flexibility for applications to customize the entire network stack.

 We argue that the current division of labor between application and network infrastructure is becoming increasingly inadequate, especially in a private cloud setting.
 The central issue is that the network stack is controlled solely by individual guest VM; the operator has almost zero visibility or control.
 This leads to efficiency problems that manifest in various aspects of running the cloud network.
 Firstly, the operator is unable to orchestrate resource allocation at the end-points of the network fabric, resulting in low resource utilization.
-It remains difficult today for the operator to meet or define performance SLAs despite much prior work [17,28,35,41,56,57], as she cannot precisely provision resources just for the network stack or control how the stack consumes these resources.
+It remains difficult today for the operator to meet or define performance SLAs despite much prior work [15], [33], [40], [54], [55], as she cannot precisely provision resources just for the network stack or control how the stack consumes these resources.
 Further, resources (e.g. CPU) have to be provisioned on a per-VM basis based on the peak traffic; it is impossible to coordinate across VM boundaries.
 This degrades the overall utilization of the network stack since in practice traffic to individual VMs is extremely bursty.
-Also, many network management tasks like monitoring, diagnosis, and troubleshooting have to be performed in an extra layer outside the guest VMs, which requires significant efforts in design and implementation [23, 59, 60].
+Also, many network management tasks like monitoring, diagnosis, and troubleshooting have to be performed in an extra layer outside the guest VMs, which requires significant efforts in design and implementation [21], [58], [59].
 They can be done more efficiently if the network stack is opened up to the operator.

 Even the simple task of maintaining or deploying a network stack suffers from much inefficiency today.
-Numerous new stack designs and optimizations ranging from congestion control [14, 19, 50], scalability [34, 42], zerocopy datapath [4, 34, 55, 64, 65], NIC multiqueue scheduling [63], etc. have been proposed in our community.
+Numerous new stack designs and optimizations ranging from congestion control [12], [17], [48], scalability [32], [41], zerocopy datapath [4], [32], [53], [64], NIC multiqueue scheduling [63], etc. have been proposed in our community.
 Yet the operator, with sufficient expertise and resources, could not easily deploy these solutions in a virtualized cloud to improve performance and reduce overheads because it does not own or control the network stack.
-As a result, our community is still finding ways to deploy DCTCP in the public cloud [20, 31, 36].
+As a result, our community is still finding ways to deploy DCTCP in the public cloud [18], [29], [34].
 On the other hand, applications without much knowledge of the underlying network or expertise on networking are forced to juggle the deployment and maintenance details.
-For example if one wants to deploy a new stack like mTCP [34], he faces a host of problems such as setting up kernel bypass, testing with kernel versions and NIC drivers, and porting applications to the new APIs.
-Given the intricacy of implementation and the velocity of development, it is a daunting task for individual users, whether tenants in a public cloud or first-party services in a private cloud, to maintain the network stack all by themselves.
+For example